What is Browser Caching?

 Luckily there is an easy way to fix this: upload the new version of the file with a different name.

-For example, let's say I have a file on my website called logo.jpg.
-If a visitor loads a page on my website, the file logo.jpg will be cached in their browser, which is great.
-The next time they load a page on my website, they will not need to download logo.jpg again, as it will already be cached in their browser.
+For example, let's say there's a file on the website called logo.jpg.
+If a visitor loads a page on the website, the file logo.jpg will be cached in their browser, which is great.
+The next time they load a page on the website, they will not need to download logo.jpg again, as it will already be cached in their browser.
 This will make the page load much faster.

-However, if I upload a new version of the logo and give it the exact same name of logo.jpg, the next time the visitor comes to my website, they will not see the new version of my logo.
+However, if I upload a new version of the logo and give it the exact same name of logo.jpg, the next time the visitor comes to the website, they will not see the new version of the logo.
 Why?
 Because the old version of logo.jpg is still in their browser's cache and will be loaded automatically rather than downloading the file again.

 For a more detailed technical explanation, please see this article from Google: HTTP Caching